dqminh2810/PiggyMetric/README.md

 ### Production environment
 `./init.sh -b <module-name1> <module-name2> ...`

-to rebuild selected module and docker images, if none `module-name` is specified then all modules and docker images will be rebuild.
+Rebuild selected module and docker images, if none `module-name` is specified then all modules and docker images will be rebuild.
 Docker container is initialized after build phase.

 `./init.sh`
 Init docker container without rebuild if there exist image, else build.